YunoHost/doc/packaging_apps.md

 * Ask to add your application in the [app repository](https://github.com/YunoHost/apps) to be displayed in the [non-official apps list](https://yunohost.org/#/apps_in_progress_en).
 Precise his progress state: `notworking`, `inprogress`, or `working`.

 ### Officalization of an application
-To become an official application, it must be enough tested, stable and should works on 64 bits, 32 bits et ARM processors architectures and on Debian Wheezy and Jessie.
+To become an official application, it must be enough tested, stable and should works on 64 bits, 32 bits et ARM processors architectures and on Debian Jessie.
 If you think thoses conditions are gather, ask for [official integration](https://github.com/YunoHost/apps) of your application.